miurahr/aqtinstall/docs/cli.rst

     [Advanced] Specify not to install all base packages.
     This is advanced option and you should use it with ``--modules`` option.
     This allow you to add modules to existent Qt installation.

+.. option:: --dry-run

+    Perform a simulation of the installation process without making any changes.

 .. option:: --use-official-installer [email password]